patsatsia/how-to-pass-gcp-associate-cloud-engineer-exam/README.md

 is no need for this book if you still read documentations.
 But, the thing is, documentations cover resources and services in a great detail, so often going through all the documentation might be overwhelming and unnecessary.

+### 5. Google Cloud GCP Google Cloud Platform Associate Cloud Engineer Practice Test 2021 by Anthony Stewart (book)

+Book contains 359 questions which give you a grasp of what to expect on the exam.
+You can use the resource to identify you weak spots and work on them thereafter.